OzgurBagci/sqlite2mongo/README.md

 # Notes
 - It will create all the collections with the same name as the tables in SQLite DB.
 - It will keep to connection open until the object is destroyed for efficiency.
-- For now, it will create another unique ID in MongoDB Collection and uniquiness, primary key status etc. not checked.
-(Working on them.)
+- It works with this keywords on SQLite as types: PRIMARY_KEY, NOT NULL, INT, VARCHAR(*), BOOLEAN.
-- For now, do not trust this library.
-Use it at your own risk.
+- Use at your own risk.
-- Any contrubitions welcome.
+- It checks data types before pushing it into MongoDB and create unique indices for PRIMARY_KEYs.